Org Export Reference Documentation

 the reader.

-It covers back-end creation process, all attributes associated to each element or object type, properties offered by the communication channel during export, the filter system internals and tools provided by the exporter.
+It covers back-end creation process, properties offered by the communication channel during export, the filter system internals and tools provided by the exporter.
 Eventually, expected interactive functions aimed at end-users are explained in the last part of this document.

 Defining a Back-End

-table, an alist that associates element and object types to translator
+translation table, an alist that associates element and object types

 These functions should return a string without any trailing space, or nil.
 They must accept three arguments: the object or element itself, its contents or nil when it isn’t recursive and the property list used as a communication channel.